Scyon/security-awareness/README.md

 **Package:** authentication

 An example of the "Deny by default" principle.
+The endpoint `/authenticated/ping` was implemented first and authentication was added.
+Later on, `/authenticated/pong` was added but somebody forgot to add authentication.
+How can we improve this?
+Make sure to add unit tests as well.

+Additionally, the endpoint `/authenticated/apiKey` was added including authentication using an API key (and the Basic authentication from the other authenticated endpoints, because we can).
+However, there have been reports that the filter for this is vulnerable to bypass authentication.
+Find the vulnerability, add a unit test for it, and fix the vulnerability (and unit test).

 ### Path Traversal
 **Package:** fileinclusion

 An example of the Path Traversal vulnerability.
+Write unit tests to simulate a Path Traversal attack and fix the vulnerable code to pass your unit test.

 ### Validation
 **Package:** validation

 An example to show why whitelist validation is way more powerful than blacklist validation.
+Convert the validator to whitelist validation.